Set a Default Font in Google Slides (An Easy Workaround!)

 Which doesn’t sound too bad…until you realize how many parts need to be edited:

-It starts to become a little overwhelming…and definitely not time-saving.
+It starts to become a little overwhelming…

-And since it is my ultimate goal to help streamline your workflow, I would rather try a different way to set a default font in Google Slides.
+And since it is my ultimate goal to help you streamline your workflow, I would rather try a different way to set a default font in Google Slides.

-So I wanted to share a simple workaround instead.
 This will be a MUCH easier way to set a default font.

 Today we will create a template that will have your favorite font all ready to go…so you can just type right into your Slide and print.
-I’ll also share shortcuts all along the way…
+I’ll also share shortcuts all along the way.

 Ready to start saving tons of time?